 - Applying for licenses from Local Authorities for things such as building work or change of use

 - Going on site to conduct property valuations and surveys

 - Staying on site to oversee important building works

 - Liaising with tenants to ensure that any problems are swiftly dealt with

 To work as a Property Management Consultant, it is normally a prerequisite that you are educated to degree level in a property related field, on a course accredited by RICS (The Royal Institution of Chartered Surveyors).

 If you do not wish to study to degree level, there are higher education courses available which will allow you to begin your career earlier but it may take longer to be promoted.
-These include:

 - VRQ (Technical Award) Level 3 in Sale of Residential Property; Residential Letting and Property Management; Commercial Property Agency